mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 -- +goose StatementEnd
 ```

-When `goose` detects a `-- +goose StatementBegin` annotation it continues parsing the statement
+When `goose` detects a `-- +goose StatementBegin` annotation it'll continue parsing statement(s),
-(ignoring semicolons) until `-- +goose StatementEnd` is detected.
-The resulting statement is
+ignoring semicolons, until `-- +goose StatementEnd` is detected.
+The resulting statement is stripped
-stripped of leading and trailing comments / empty lines.
+of leading and trailing comments / empty lines.

 Comments and empty lines ^^within^^ a statement are preserved!

 ## Multiple statements

-But that's not all, the `-- +goose StatementBegin` and `-- +goose StatementEnd` annotations can be
+But that's not all, the StatementBegin and StatementEnd annotations can be used to combine multiple
-used to combine multiple statements so they get sent as a single request instead of being sent
+statements so they get sent as a single request instead of being sent one-by-one.
-one-by-one.

 This is best illustrated with a contrived example.
 Suppose we have a migration that creates a
 `users` table and inserts 100,000 rows with distinct inserts.